 - 1. Thermostat calls for FAN ONLY by energizing "G". - 2.
-The indoor blower is immediately energized at the low heat speed. - 3.
+The indoor blower is immediately energized at the low heat speed.
+If using the alternate FAN ONLY speed, the blower is immediately energized at 75% of the HIGH COOL speed. - 3.
 The indoor blower is immediately de-energized once thermostat call for FAN is removed.